Mark A. Reyes

-Marciano Antonio "Mark" Reyes V is a Filipino film director, television director, music video director and film writer known for his multi-stranded storylines.
+Marciano Arcega "Mark" Reyes V (born March 28, 1969) is a Filipino film, television and music video director and film writer known for his multi-stranded storylines.
 He is a resident director and writer of GMA Network.

 His work include the film Moments of Love and television series Encantadia, which have both won several awards from various festivals including the New York TV & Film Festival.
-He is the uncle of the Kapuso actress, Krystal Reyes and the nephew of veteran film and television director and writer Jose Javier Reyes.
+He is the uncle of the Kapuso actress, Terry Malvar and the nephew of veteran film and television director and writer Jose Javier Reyes, Chairperson of the Film Development Council of the Philippines.